dnanexus/dnanexus-example-applets/Tutorials/Bash/samtools_count_binary_sh/Readme.md

 ├── home
 │   ├── dnanexus
 ```
-`/usr/bin/` is part of the `$PATH` variable, so in our script, we can reference the samtools command directly, `samtools view -c ...`
+`/usr/bin/` is part of the `$PATH` variable, so in our script, we can reference the samtools command directly, <!--SECTION: Run samtools view -->

 See [The resources/ directory and its use](https://wiki.dnanexus.com/Developer-Tutorials/App-Build-Process#The-resources/-directory-and-its-use) for more information.